Thursday, December 20, 2018

 The sisters' destination was the parish of Saint Mary Star of the Sea.
 The church was built in 1852.
 It was the first Catholic church in Key West and in all South Florida.
 And only the fifth Catholic church in Florida.

 The church today is a Basilica.
 To learn more about its history, check the footnote links on its Wikipedia page.
 They'll take you to archived history pages.
-The church's website also offers a history book for sale.
+(2024 update: The church's website used to offer a history book for sale but the web link no longer works.)

 Heat, humidity, and tropical climate aside, the sisters faced an adventure from the start.
 A fierce storm snapped the masts off the ship on which they traveled.
 They "prayed fervently for protection" and were grateful to reach their destination alive.
 But their first view of Key West didn't impress them, even though Key West was the largest city in Florida at the time.
 It had a population of about 5,000.